 - Being a very international city, Brussels houses people from all walks of life.
 Whilst most people are welcoming and open-minded, some have not gotten used to the "internationalisation" of Brussels.
 As such, random acts of racism may happen.

 - Belgians are usually a kind and gregarious bunch that can socialize with anyone.
-However, people in Brussels are a lot less welcoming at first, and they value their private space a lot more.
+However, people in Brussels are much less welcoming at first, and they value their private space a lot more.
 Unless you are friends with them, respect their personal boundaries.

 - Though not as frequent as pick-pocketing, muggings and assaults have been known to occur in certain parts of Brussels.